Open access peer-reviewed chapter - ONLINE FIRST

 Figure 1.

-Several techniques has been applied for the determination of pyraclostrobin like Scanning electron microscope [9], rapid resolution liquid chromatography tandem mass spectrometry [10], matrix solid-phase dispersion (MSPD) and gas chromatography, gas chromatography–mass spectrometry in selected ion monitoring mode (GC-MS, SIM) [11], QuEChERS and Ultra-high-performance liquid chromatography–tandem mass spectrometry [12, 13], However, these methods are sophisticated, expensive, time consuming and difficult in implication for the routine analysis of different matrices.
-This sheds light to the need of alternative simple and sensitive methods for pyraclostrobin analysis.
-The spectrophotometry is considered the most convenient analytical technique, because of its inherent simplicity, low cost, and wide availability in most quality control laboratories.
+Several techniques have been applied for the determination of pyraclostrobin, like Scanning electron microscope [9], rapid resolution liquid chromatography-tandem mass spectrometry [10], matrix solid-phase dispersion (MSPD) and gas chromatography, gas chromatography-mass spectrometry in selected ion monitoring mode (GC–MS, SIM) [11], QuEChERS and ultra-high-performance liquid chromatography-tandem mass spectrometry [12, 13].
+However, these methods are sophisticated, expensive, time-consuming, and difficult to implement for the routine analysis of different matrices.
+This sheds light on the need for alternative simple and sensitive methods for pyraclostrobin analysis.
+Spectrophotometry is considered the most convenient analytical technique because of its inherent simplicity, low cost and wide availability in most quality control laboratories.
 Currently, a spectrophotometer method for determining pyraclostrobin in diverse environmental samples has been developed.
-In this article, we have proposed a spectrophotometer-based method to determining pyraclostrobin in diverse environmental samples.
+In this article, we have proposed a spectrophotometer-based method for determining pyraclostrobin in diverse environmental samples.

 Advertisement